VishnuRaghuram94/AgrVATE/README.md

 ### OUTPUTS:

 A new directory with suffix -results will be created

+***NOTE:*** **There are 15 possible kmers for each agr group.
+The analyses will continue even if only one kmer matches a given agr-group but it should be noted that < 5 kmers matching leads to a low confidence agr-group call.
+Please check fasta-agr_gp.tab for the number of kmers matched.**

 	* fasta-agr_gp.tab:
 		col 1: Accession
 		col 2: Contig ID
 		col 3: ID of matched agr group kmer col 4: Percentage identity of match

-		***NOTE:*** **There are 15 possible kmers for each agr group.
-The analyses will continue even if only one kmer matches a given agr-group but it should be noted that < 5 kmers matching leads to a low confidence agr-group call**
 	* fasta-agr_operon.fna:
 		Agr operon extracted from in-silico PCR using USEARCH -SEARCH_PCR in fasta format